A-F-McG/QTip/README.md

 ## Trade-offs or shortcuts taken

 - I'm sure there are a bunch of edge cases for email formatting.
-I've used a simple-ish regex on the front end which catches the basic email format, but I haven't deep dived into which symbols are and aren't allowed in emails so I may well be catching things that aren't legitimate emails.
+I've used a simple-ish regex which catches the basic email format, but I haven't deep dived into which symbols are and aren't allowed in emails so I may well be catching things that aren't legitimate emails.
 I've also assumed that the email starts and ends with a word boundary, as things were starting to get complicated when I tried to account for people not leaving spaces around the email, which I'd have had to have more of a think about to find a solution.
 I've also used an oversimplified phone regex

 - I'd add better error handing with more time, both on the frontend and backend

 - Styling is quite basic

-= I generally push smalller git commits to keep track of updates, but I was having fun and got too into the project :)
+- I generally push smalller git commits (& PRs) to make it easier to understand what's changed, but I was having fun and got too into the project :)

 ## (Optional) Implementation notes for the optional extension

 - Implemented the backend (you can submit and view 10-digit phone numbers added to the classifications table):
-  I created a IPiiDetector interface with a DetectDistinct function and the type (of pii detector, e.g. email).
-Because I've added IPiiDetector to the app services, and I'm using dependency injection when looping through each of them in Program, it means for any new pii I want to detect, all I'd need to do is create a new class that implements the interface and register it in the services which makes it clean and easy to keep track of what pii we're testing.
+  I created an IPiiDetector interface with a DetectDistinct function and the type (of pii detector, e.g. email).
+Because I've added IPiiDetector to the app services, and I'm injecting them using dependency injection in Program, it means for any new pii I want to detect, all I'd need to do is create a new class that implements the interface and register it in the services which makes it clean and easy to keep track of what pii we have in the project.

 - Frontend plans:
   if I spent more time on it, I'd have created an interface similar to IPiiDetector including 1. the Pii regex (except here I want to detect all emails, not distinct ones) and 2. the pii type.
 Then either in App, or a separate file if the project grew bigger, I'd define a list of my piiDetectors, loop through them to find the pii text and type, passing that into wrapTextWithTooltips which I'd tweak to take in an array.
 I'd do it this way so that again, there was one point of reference for which pii is being searched for (in the defined list), and one folder where I'd create the different pii functions + tests so it's easy to find everything.